-CBD can interfere with certain medications, potentially resulting in either a decrease or an increase in the effectiveness, and possibly side effects of the medication, neither of which is a good result!
+CBD can interfere with certain medications, potentially resulting in either a decrease or an increase in the effectiveness, and possible side effects of the medication, neither of which is a good result!

 Don’t worry, all you need to do is talk to your doctor.
 The stigma around CBD is dropping at a rapid rate at the moment, and medical professionals are more than aware of its popularity.

 As a result, asking your doctor if taking CBD will react to any existing medication you are on is an entirely acceptable thing to ask, and in most cases, you will receive a judgement-free and informative answer.